 Ph.D., Baylor University, 2002

-Prof. Kimberly Wieser is an Assistant Professor of English and an affiliated faculty member with Native American Studies and Environmental Studies at the University of Oklahoma.
-She is the director of the Native Writers Circle of the Americas and serves as president of the Board of Wordcraft Circle of Native Writers and Storytellers.
-Under her previous name, Kimberly Roppolo, she was one of the co-authors of Reasoning Together: The Native Critics Collective (Oklahoma, 2008), named one of the most important books in her field in the first decade of the twenty-first century by NAISA.
-Her book Back to the Blanket: Recovered Rhetorics and American Indian Studies, based on her manuscript that won the Native Writers Circle of the Americas First Books Award for Prose 2004, is under contract with the University of Oklahoma Press, with publication expected Spring 2017.
+Dr..
+Kimberly Wieser is an Associate Professor of English and an affiliated faculty member with Native American Studies and Environmental Studies at the University of Oklahoma.
+She also serves as President of the Board of Returning the Gift, Inc. Under her previous name, Kimberly Roppolo, she was one of the co-authors of Reasoning Together: The Native Critics Collective (Oklahoma, 2008), named one of the most important books in her field in the first decade of the twenty-first century by NAISA.
+Her book Back to the Blanket: Recovered Rhetorics and American Indian Studies, based on her manuscript that won the Native Writers Circle of the Americas First Books Award for Prose 2004, will be available from the University of Oklahoma Press in November 2017.

-She has written and published poems, stories, plays, articles, book reviews, and reference entries for anthologies and for publications such as Studies in American Indian Literatures, American Indian Quarterly, News from Indian Country, and Talking Stick Arts Newsletter.
+She has written and published poems, stories, plays, articles, book reviews, and reference entries for anthologies and for publications such as Studies in American Indian Literatures;

 Office: Cate 2, Room 328

 American Indian and Indigenous literature, rhetoric, theory, and gender studies; American Indian creative writing